General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Eye of the Tiger is from the soundtrack of which 80s film?
+- Eye of the Tiger is from the soundtrack of which 80s movie?

-- Which Frankie Goes to Hollywood song was banned by the BBC?
+- Which Frankie Goes to Hollywood tune was banned by the BBC?

-- A 1987 number one hit by The Firm parodied which sci-fi show?
+- A 1987 primary hit by The Agency parodied which sci-fi present?

 Answers